masolimano/maneage/README.md

      $ git commit            # Make your first commit (mention the first output)
      ```

+ - **Title**, **Short description** of project: In this raw skeleton, the
+     title or short descripton of your project should be added in the
+     following two files: `Makefile` (the first line), and
+     `tex/preamble-style.tex` (the last few lines, along with the names of
+     you and your colleagues).
+In both cases, the texts you should replace
+     are all in capital letters to make them easier to identify.

  - **`README`**: Go through this top-level instruction file and make it fit
      to your pipeline: update the text and etc. Don't forget that your
      colleagues or anyone else, will first be drawn to read this file, so
      make it as easy as possible for them to understand your
      work.
 Therefore, also check and update `README` one last time when you
      are ready to publish your work (and its reproduction pipeline).

  - **First input dataset**: The user manages the top-level directory of the
      input data through the variables set in